 Dayhist-D Side Effects

-Note: This page contains information about the side effects of clemastine / phenylpropanolamine.
-Some of the dosage forms included on this document may not apply to the brand name Dayhist-D.
+Note: This document contains side effect information about clemastine / phenylpropanolamine.
+Some of the dosage forms listed on this page may not apply to the brand name Dayhist-D.

 Nearly all patients treated with clemastine experience drowsiness, which may subside in some patients with extended use.
 Patients should be warned against driving, as well as concomitant ingestion of alcohol and other sedative-hypnotic drugs, while taking clemastine.